toktasayse/DSA210_term_project/README.md

 ## Description

-This project explores the potential correlation between menstrual periods and daily step counts.
-By analyzing self-tracked data from the Clue Period Tracking App and the Apple Health App, the study aims to understand how menstrual cycles might influence activity levels.
-The goal is to investigate whether there is a negative correlation between these two variables, using a data-driven approach to identify patterns in activity levels.
+This project explores the relationship between menstrual periods and daily step counts, aiming to understand how menstrual cycles may influence physical activity.
+By analyzing self-tracked data from the Clue Period Tracking App and the Apple Health App, the study evaluates potential patterns and correlations between these variables.

-### Hypothesis
+### Hypotheses
 In this project, the relationship between menstrual periods and daily step counts is examined using the following hypotheses:

 Null Hypothesis (H₀):